-PRAAS : Proactive and Active IOT-based Surveillance for Tribal and Nomadic Conflict Resolution and Peace Keeping in Africa.
+PRAAS : Proactive and Active IOT-based Surveillance and Data Analytics for Farmer-Herder Conflict Resolution & Peace Keeping in Africa.

 Building safer communities and planning better public services in Africa using Internet of Things and Data Analytics

 *Please Upload User Experience Map (as attachment) and any additional insights gathered from Beneficiary Feedback in this field

 Attached the project presentation and user experience map

 Why does the target community define this problem as urgent and/or a priority?
 How is the idea leveraging and empowering community assets to help create an environment for success?
 (1000 characters)

 The farmers-herders clashes are omnipresent and occur across the Sahara, Sahel and Savannah.
 Primarily caused by competition over resources such as land and fresh water, these conflicts are further compounded by existing ethnic and religious tensions as evident in Sudan, Nigeria and Lake Chad to name a few.